 Education: A Bachelor's degree is required, with an emphasis in Business or Accounting preferred.

-Experience: At least two years of experience is required in procurement, preferably public sector, with specific experience in the preparation of solicitations for the purchase of commodities and services, and in using automated purchasing procedures.
+Experience: At least two years of experience is required in procurement, preferably public sector, with specific experience in the preparation of solicitations for the purchase of commodities and services, and in using automated procurement procedures.
 Experience in responsible supervisory positions is preferred.
 Certification by a recognized professional organization is preferred, including: Certified Professional in Supply Management (CPSM), Certified Purchasing Manager (C.P.M.), Certified Public Purchasing Officer (CPPO), or Certified Professional Public Buyer (CPPB).

-Skills: Strong oral and written communication skills as well as excellent interpersonal skills are required.
+Skills: Strong verbal and written communication skills as well as excellent interpersonal skills are required.
 Supervisory and administrative skills are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Ensures the prompt and effective delivery of essential goods and services to the University's administrative and academic departments with a minimum time lag through the implementation of standardized purchasing practices that comply with regulatory guidelines, University and/or Board of Governors policies, and accepted purchasing principles, consulting with administrators and staff about their needs and desired purchases, assisting in locating and identifying items and services being sought, contacting vendors and developing sources of supply and/or services, processing purchase requisitions, and expediting the ordering and delivery process for goods or services.